Recap / Game Of Thrones S 2 E 1 The North Rememebers

 - Pragmatic Adaptation: The show creates a new Lannister, Ser Alton, to take the place of Ser Cleos Frey, so the episode can make better use of the time that would have gone toward explaining why Cleos is fighting for the Lannisters, when we saw the Freys become allied with Robb.

-- The Purge: Joffrey's slaughter of Robert's bastards.
+- The Purge: Joffrey's slaughter of many black-haired commoner boys suspected of being Robert's bastards.